Recovering the homology of immersed manifolds: Preliminaries

-\paragraph{Relation between filtrations and persistence modules.} Applying the homology functor to a filtration gives rise to a persistence module where the linear maps between homology groups are induced by the inclusion maps between sets.
-As a consequence, if two filtrations are $\epsilon$-interleaved then their associated homology persistence modules are also $\epsilon$-interleaved, the interleaving homomorphisms being induced by the interleaving inclusion maps.
-Moreover, if the modules are $q$-tame, then the bottleneck distance between their persistence diagrams is upperbounded by $\epsilon$.
+\paragraph{Relation between filtrations and persistence modules.} Applying the singular homology functor to a set filtration gives rise to a persistence module whose linear maps between homology groups are induced by the inclusion maps between sets.
+As a consequence, if two filtrations are $\epsilon$-interleaved, then their associated persistence modules are also $\epsilon$-interleaved, the interleaving homomorphisms being induced by the interleaving inclusion maps.
+As a consequence of the isometry theorem, if the modules are $q$-tame, then the bottleneck distance between their persistence barcodes is upper bounded by $\epsilon$ \cite{Chazal_Persistencemodules}.
+The same remarks hold when applying the simplicial homology functor to simplicial filtrations.